Midlands 5 West (North)

-Counties 4 Midlands West (North) (formerly Midlands 5 West (North)) was a level 10 English Rugby Union league and level 5 of the Midlands League, that was made up of teams from the northern part of the West Midlands region including clubs from parts of Birmingham and the West Midlands, Shropshire, Staffordshire, Worcestershire and even Cheshire, with home and away matches played throughout the season.
+Counties 4 Midlands West (North)/(Central) (formerly Midlands 5 West (North)) was a level 10 English Rugby Union league and level 5 of the Midlands League, that was made up of teams from the northern part of the West Midlands region including clubs from parts of Birmingham and the West Midlands, Shropshire, Staffordshire, Worcestershire and even Cheshire, with home and away matches played throughout the season.
 Each year some of the clubs in this division took part in the RFU Junior Vase - a level 9-12 national competition.

-The league was formed in 2005 and was originally known as Midlands 6 West (North) prior to the Midlands league restructure at the end of the 2008-09 season.
+The league was formed in 2005 and was originally known as Midlands 6 West (North) prior to the Midlands league restructure at the end of the 2008–09 season.
 Promoted teams typically moved up to Counties 3 Midlands West (North) and there was relegation due to it being one of the basement divisions for Midlands rugby.
 At the end of the 2018–19 season the league was discontinued, with the majority of teams transferred to Midlands 5 West (South).
 However, following the RFU's Adult Competition Review, from season 2022-23 the league was reinstated with the new name Counties 4 Midlands West (North).

+2026-27

+Ahead of the new season the league was split out with the introduction of a new 'Central' division.

+North

+Departing were Whitchurch II(champions) and Bloxwich (runners-up), both promoted to Counties 3 Midlands West (North).
+There was no relegation.

+Leaving on a level transfer to the newly formed Central division were Wednesbury, Burntwood II, Telford Hornets II and Essington.